Marinebrigade Ehrhardt: Formation and structure

 On 27 January 1919, during the Revolution of 1918–1919 that broke out following Germany's defeat in World War I, communist putschists from Bremen and Wilhelmshaven captured important buildings in Wilhelmshaven and declared it a socialist council republic (Räterepublik).
 When the putschists encountered isolated resistance, they entrenched themselves in the city's 1,000-man barracks.
-About 300 officers and professional soldiers of the former Imperial Navy, including Corvette Captain (Korvettenkapitän) Hermann Ehrhardt, then armed themselves and stormed the barracks using rifles and machine guns.
+About 300 officers and professional sailors of the former Imperial Navy, including Corvette Captain (Korvettenkapitän) Hermann Ehrhardt, then armed themselves and stormed the barracks using rifles and machine guns.
 In the morning of 28 January, the 400 putschists surrendered.
 The fighting had left a total of eight dead on both sides.
 The "storming of the 1,000-man barracks" was later considered the Marine Brigade's birth.

 The Reich government then decided to raise volunteer troops in Wilhelmshaven to fight other soviet republics such as the one in Bremen that lasted until 4 February 1919.
 Wilhelmshaven was chosen because it was a former port of the Imperial Navy and full of soldiers, many of whom were opposed to radical leftist efforts to set up communist governments in Germany.

 On 13 February 1919 an advertisement appeared in the Wilhelmshaven daily newspaper Die Republik of the Majority Social Democrats, the party that led the Reich government in Berlin.
 It contained in part the following:Call for the formation of a government brigade in Wilhelmshaven.
 The Reich government has given me the order to form a government brigade in Wilhelmshaven, which, directly subordinate to the government, will be at the government's disposal for the Grenzschutz Ost [Border Protection East].

 signed by the head of the Naval Station North Sea, [Andreas] Michelsen.